Safety Design Decisions Across Vehicle Domains

 - Same standard, same chain, opposite architectures - and both are correct

-Master Safety Design Decisions Across Every Vehicle Domain
+Common questions about Safety Design Decisions Across Vehicle Domains